mlesigues/Python/README.md

 # Python Tasks for CS131B at CCSF

 Under the folder named 'CS131B' stores all of my tasks for CS131B.
-Some 'Week' may have more than 1 solution to show a clearer code.
+Some assignment may have more than 1 solution to show a clearer code.